daust/opal-tools/README.md

 ## The installer

 The installer uses SQLcl under the hood to actually run the SQL scripts.
 The core engine is very simple.
-It will execute SQL files which it finds in the filesystem.
+It will execute SQL files which it finds by iterating through the filesystem and listing all files that exist.

 It uses regular expressions in order to figure out a mapping between a file system path and the matching connection pool.